 The Company may only enter into derivatives contracts that are not admitted for trading on an exchange or in another organised market with suitable financial institutions or financial services institutions on the basis of standardised framework agreements.
 For derivatives traded elsewhere than on an exchange, the counterparty risk of a contract party is limited to 5% of the value of the Fund.
 If the counterparty is a financial institution that is domiciled in the EU, the EEA or a third state that is not a member of either of those organisations but in the view of BaFin has comparable levels of governmental supervision, the counterparty risk may total 10% of the value of the Fund.
-Derivatives contracts purchased elsewhere than on an exchange, where the counterparty is the central clearing house of an exchange or another regulated market, are not included when determining counterparty limits if the derivatives are valued daily at market prices with a daily margin settlement.
+Derivatives contracts purchased elsewhere than on an exchange or another regulated market, are not included when determining counterparty limits if the derivatives are valued daily at market prices with a daily margin settlement.
 Claims of the Fund against an intermediary trader are, however, included even if the derivative is traded on an exchange or another organised market.